-5. Try multiplication war.
+2. Play multiplication war.

 We LOVE multiplication war with a deck of cards.
 Just flip two cards and multiply.
 Whoever has the highest product keeps the cards.
 I also make them give me the inverse division problem. —Stacy M.

-We played multiplication back to back!
+We practice multiplication back to back!
 Two students stand back to back and each writes a factor on the white board (you can set limit, usually 1-9) and a “caller” announces the product.
 The two students have to try to solve the others factor, knowing their factor and the product.
 The person who wins stays and the next class member takes the other space.
 Whoever wins 3 rounds In a row gets to be the new caller.
-This is typically a whole class game.
+This is typically a whole class game.—Carrie J.

-7. Play a round of baseball.
+4. Play a round of Baseball Multiplication.

 Use one set of multiplication flashcards to play math baseball in the classroom.
 Put a flashcard down on the floor in a path.
 Kids take turn hopping on the cards saying the answer and see how far can they get.
 Stop when they make a mistake and see who gets the furthest. —Sunny S.

-9. Line up some dominoes.
+6. Line up some dominoes.

-There’s a game called Countdown (or Buzz) that helps the kids practice skip counting.
+There’s a game called Countdown (or Buzz) that helps kids practice skip counting.
 They circle up and you set a number and range (skip count by 5 up to 50) the student who says 50 is out and you keep going until there’s only 1 left standing. —Matt S.